An Article By Christopher Pei

 Today, we are going to focus on coordinating the upper and lower body - the sixth essence

-In studying the body, we can generally divided it into three layers of defense, or three rings of energies.
+In studying the body, we can generally divide it into three layers of defense, or three rings of energies.
 Let's look at our body from the top down, that is looking from the head down to the feet.

 We understand that when we rotate our body, a new energy is created.
 This new energy needs to be guided through the body and released.
 A lot of body muscles, movements and directions are necessary to coordination, to transmit this new energy out of our body.